All Reviews

 Activating or deactivating drive detection on MileIQ mobile app is easy.

-For example, you can disable drive detection on personal trips if you’re worried about running over the 40 drives monthly limit.
-Alternatively, you can pause the app if you’re on personal endeavors and don’t want your employer snooping on your whereabouts.
+For example, if you use the app’s free plan, you can disable drive detection on personal trips if you’re worried about exceeding the 40-drive monthly limit.

-MileIQ users traveling through areas without internet coverage might miss out on the opportunity to maximize mileage deduction.
+Without a reliable offline mode, MileIQ users might miss out on the opportunity to maximize mileage deductions.

-Using the drive classification tool is child’s play.
-When MileIQ downloads a drive card on the app, you swipe it right for business or left for personal trips.
-Alternatively, you can log into the web dashboard, select the trip, and hit the button below the map to classify the journey.
+Using the app’s drive classification tool is easy.
+When MileIQ downloads a drive card on the app, you swipe right for business or left for personal trips.
+Alternatively, you can log into the web dashboard, select the trip, and hit the button below the map to classify it.

 MileIQ drive classification